Pregnancy is a challenging and exciting time for anyone, regardless of whether either of the parents are living with HIV.

 If a mom-to-be is living with HIV

-HIV can be transmitted during pregnancy, labor, delivery, or through breastfeeding (more on breastfeeding below).
-For women living with HIV, the good news is that the chances of transmission are extremely low – like only 1% – if the mother is undetectable and seeing her HIV doctor and OB/GYN regularly, and if the baby is given medicine after birth.
+HIV can be transmitted during pregnancy, labor, or delivery.
+For women living with HIV, the good news is that the chances of transmission are extremely low – like only 1% - if the mother is undetectable and seeing her HIV doctor and OB/GYN regularly, and if the baby is given medicine after birth.

 If a dad-to-be is living with HIV